Australian-Imaging-Service/charts/docs/Charts/Operations/External-PGSQL-DB-Connection.md

 Then deploy / redeploy.

+{{% alert %}}
-*It should be noted that the Database you are connecting to needs to be encrypted in the first place for this to be successful.*
+It should be noted that the Database you are connecting to needs to be encrypted in the first place for this to be successful.

-*This is outside the scope of this document.*
+This is outside the scope of this document.
+{{% /alert %}}